alexjvr1/R.temp/pyRADopt.md

 pyRAD uses the ML method from Lynch et al. 2008 to jointly estimate nucleotide heterozygosity and error for every base across a stack. .

-This is estimated per stack within an individual to call homozygotes/ heterozygotes.
+This is estimated per stack withinq an individual to call homozygotes/ heterozygotes.

 The method seems robust from ~6-8x coverage, unless error rates are really high, or nucleotide diversity is very low.